MarkCWirt/MIDIUtil/documentation/Extending.rst

 lay over top of one another, the parent class, ``GenericEvent``, has a member function called ``__eq__()``.
 If two events do not coincide in time or type they are not equal, but it they do the ``__eq__`` function must be modified to show equality.
-In the case of the ``Temp`` class, two tempo events are considered equivalent if they are the same tempo.
+In the case of the ``Tempo`` class, two tempo events are considered equivalent if they are the same tempo.
 In other words, if there are two tempo events at the same time and the same tempo, one will be removed in the de-duplication process